Programme Impact

 PS: What is the meaning of the flower?
 The single purple flower superimposed on the "flower of life“ symbolises how individual and collective flourishing are intertwined, and how as humans we can only truly live our individuality in a caring and compassionate togetherness.
 Purple is the colour of wisdom, bravery, spirituality and nobility.

-scaling wisdom
+scaling practical wisdom

 Organisations attain excellence by enabling people to develop - internally - while contributing collectively to a good economy and society - externally.